abarichello/bfheroesFesl/README.md

         </product>
     </products>
     ```

 ## Theater

-The third type of connection is the Theater connection which runs over both TCP and UDP.
+The 3rd type of connection is the Theater connection which runs over both TCP and UDP.
+The ports can be found inside the Readme.txt inside the original files
 A seperate set of network sockets is made for the game servers and the game clients.
 Theater connections are mostly in plaintext.
 The Theater network address and port is received by the game server/client through the FESL Hello message.